security-notes/infobyte-faraday-wiki/Usage.md

 This visualization is specially helpful when contributing in a bug bounty program.
 You can estimate how much your Workspace is worth according to the severity of your vulnerabilities.

-You can edit the price per severity by clicking on it.
+You can edit the price of each severity level by clicking on it.
 The graphic will change as you type.

-So lets say that you have a workspace with 6 vulns, one for each severity.
+For instance, let's say that you have a workspace with 6 vulns, one of each severity level.
 And the price schema is:

-* Criticals are worth 6 dollars
+* Critical vulns are worth 6 dollars
-* Highs are worth 5 dollars
+* High vulns are worth 5 dollars
-* Meds are worth 4 dollars
+* Med vulns are worth 4 dollars
-* Lows are worth 3 dollars
+* Low vulns are worth 3 dollars
-* Infos are worth 2 dollars
+* Info vulns are worth 2 dollars
-* Unclassifieds are worth 1 dollar
+* Unclassified vulns are worth 1 dollar

 Then your Workspace will be worth
 ```
 6*1+5*1+4*1+3*1+2*1+1*1 = $21
 ```

-The length of the colored bars shows how much that severity represents in the final worth according to how many of those are present in the current workspace.
+The length of the colored bars shows the proportion that severity represents in the final worth of your workspace.

 Learn more about using Faraday for [[Bug bounties]].
 <a name="vulnerability-status-report"></a>